Jennifer Lopez & Leonardo DiCaprio Texted Each Other On

-We always strive to do the right thing, but if Jennifer Lopez's smartphone were to somehow fall into our lap, we might have a hard time returning it right away.
+We like to always do the right thing, but if Jennifer Lopez's smartphone were to somehow fall into our lap, we might have a hard time returning it right away.

 Corden wasted no time in drafting a text to the Oscar-winning actor.
 "Hey baby, I'm kind of feeling like I need to cut loose.
 Any suggestions?
 Let me know, JLo, you know, from the block."